Mobile Fraud

 What you should do to help protect your money

-• Implement dual custody, and use it properly, for online payment and self-administrative services.
+• Implement dual custody, and use it properly, for online payment and administrative services.
 Dual custody, when used properly, is one of the most effective fraud deterrents in a layered security approach.
 Dual custody requires payments and user changes initiated by one user be approved by a second user on a different computer or smartphone before they take effect.

 • Be careful choosing apps.
 Before you download or install a banking app or shortcut on your smartphone, check to make sure it is a genuine, authorized app from your financial institution. iOS® app, is available through the Apple App Store, and the Android® app, is available from the Google PlayTM Store.

 • Don't follow links in emails or text messages that claim to be from your financial institution, especially those expressing an urgent need for you to update your information, activate an account, or verify your identity by calling a phone number or submitting information on a website.
-It likely is a phish.
+It likely is a phishing attempt.
 Go directly to your bank's mobile banking service to do your banking.
 Forward all suspicious emails and text messages to reportphish@wellsfargo.com.

 • Monitor online accounts regularly to detect suspicious activity.
 Immediately contact your Wells Fargo representative or customer service team and your cell phone carrier if you notice anything out of the ordinary.